Natural resource managers worked to develop management actions that help ecosystems respond to climate change. This workshop was designed to:

 - Outline adaptation concepts and strategies supporting sustainable management of forests, water, and other natural resources.

 - Describe resources and tools that can be used to integrate climate change into the management of forests and forest watersheds.

 - Identify actions that enhance the ability of forests and other ecosystems to adapt to changing conditions.

-Real-world examples of climate adaptation projects that work to meet landowner goals will be featured, and participants will engage in a variety of interactive activities to identify climate change issues and potential adaptation actions.
+Real-world examples of climate adaptation projects that work to meet landowner goals were featured, and participants engaged in a variety of interactive activities to identify climate change issues and potential adaptation actions.

 Organized by the Saint Regis Mohawk Tribe Environment Division, NIACS, and USDA Northern Forests Climate Hub.

 Maria Janowiak is deputy director of the Northern Institute of Applied Climate Science, led by the USDA Forest Service.
 Her biggest project is to coordinate the Climate Change Response Framework activities in New England and northern New York, an area that includes more than 40 million acres of forest stretching from the Atlantic Ocean to the peaks of the Appalachians.
 She has also assisted in expanding adaptation work to new topics, including agriculture and carbon management.
 Maria has more than ten years of experience in helping natural resource professionals understand and adapt to climate change, with particular emphasis on the northern forests ecosystems.
 She has led multiple ecoregional vulnerability assessments, created decision-support tools, taught courses, and provided direct outreach to thousands of people.